2779-private-norman-thomas-lee-image1png

 Norman’s body was recovered by the Germans after the battle, but there are no records of his burial.
 There is still a chance he might be identified, but we need help.
 He died in the German lines and his name is on the German Death List.

 A mass grave was found in 2008 that the Germans dug for 250 bodies they had recovered after the battle.
-166 of these soldiers have been identified and given proper burials and recognition through finding family DNA donors.
-84 soldiers remain and some identifications are highly likely.
+As of 2024, 180 of these soldiers have been identified and given proper burials and recognition through finding family DNA donors.
+70 soldiers remain and some identifications are highly likely.
 We just need to find DNA donors.

 If you know anything of Norman’s contacts here in Australia or his relatives in England, we would like to hear from you.